Inferring physical properties of symmetric states from the fewest copies

-We consider the general setting that $\rho$ is an unknown state of a (possibly many-body) system with the symmetric structures described by a finite or compact Lie group $G$, i,e, $U_g\rho U_g^\dagger=\rho$ for $g\in G$, where $U_g$ denotes a unitary representation of ${G}$.
-It is worth noting that the majority of symmetric structures of interest in quantum physics can be described in this way.
-Our aim is to consume as few copies of $\rho$ as possible to learn the expectation value $\expval{X}_\rho$ of any given observable $X$ up to a certain desired precision.
+We now consider the setting that we know \textit{a priori} the symmetric structures of $\rho$, which can be described by a finite or compact Lie group $G$, that is, $U_g\rho U_g^\dagger=\rho$ for $g\in G$, where $U_g$ denotes a unitary representation of ${G}$.
+It is worth noting that the above consideration covers the vast majority of symmetries of interest in quantum physics.
+Then a question of relevance in a startling variety of contexts is: How can we exploit the symmetric structures of $\rho$ to reduce \textit{to the greatest extent} the number of samples required in measuring the expectation value $\overline{X}$ of \textit{any given observable} $X$ in $\rho$ up to the prescribed tolerance $\epsilon$?